arbor-sim/arbor/doc/tutorial/nmodl.rst

 .. literalinclude:: ../../python/example/hh/mod/hh04.mod
   :lines: 49-55

-The ``FUNCTION`` constructs introduce a function which can only access its parameters and can have no side-effects like writing to global variables.
+The ``FUNCTION`` construct introduces a function which can only access its parameters and can have no side-effects like writing to global variables.
 Its return value is set by formally assigning a value to the function's name.
 Arbor provides some builtin functions like ``exprelr``, which is used here,